Scrutiny

 At the Combined Authority, this role is undertaken by the "Scrutiny Committee".

-To view a list of all committee members, terms of reference, agendas, reports and minutes, visit our ModernGov website.
+To view a list of committee members, terms of reference, agendas, reports and minutes, visit our ModernGov website.

 The Scrutiny Committee investigates, influences, reports and recommends ways to strengthen policies, improve services, ensure best value for money and secure long-lasting outcomes for local people in everything the Mayor and Combined Authority do.

-Although the Scrutiny Committee does not have the power to make or block any decisions of the Mayor or Combined Authority, it does have the power to:
+Although the Scrutiny Committee does not have the power to make or block decisions of the Mayor or Combined Authority, it does have the power to:

 The Scrutiny Committee is able to question the Mayor and leadership of the Combined Authority on their decisions, plans, views and performance at any of its meetings.

-All committee meetings are held in public and open to anyone to observe in-person or online.
+Committee meetings are held in public and open to anyone to observe in-person or online.
 You can watch committee meetings live streamed or view past meetings on our YouTube channel.

 Each year, the Scrutiny Committee produces an end-of-year report summarising the scrutiny work undertaken in that year and its impact on the Combined Authority and local people.